 Frequency-Control Input

-A Control input to automate the Frequency setting, in Hz, from 0+ Hz to the Nyquist frequency.
+An optional control input to automate the Frequency setting, in Hz, from 0+ Hz to the Nyquist frequency.
 You can toggle this input from the Node properties panel, or by connecting to it.
-This is only available in Frequency controlled mode.

 Detune-Control Input

-A Control input to automate the Detune setting, in cents.
-You can enable this input from the Node properties panel, or by connecting to it.
+An optional control input to automate the Detune setting, in cents.
+You can toggle this input from the Node properties panel, or by connecting to it.

 Settings